atmughrabi/CAPI-Precis/README.md

 ModelSim> r
 ModelSim> c
 ```
-4. Run [PSL Simulation Engine](https://github.com/ibm-capi/pslse) (PSLSE) for `simulation` this step is not needed when running on real hardware, this just emulates the PSL that resides on your (CAPI supported) IBM-PowerPC machine  :
+4. On Terminal 2.
+Run [PSL Simulation Engine](https://github.com/ibm-capi/pslse) (PSLSE) for `simulation` this step is not needed when running on real hardware, this just emulates the PSL that resides on your (CAPI supported) IBM-PowerPC machine  :
 ```console
 CAPI@Precis:~CAPIPrecis/00_bench$ make run-pslse
 ```

-##### Silent run with no stats output
+##### Option 1: Silent run with no stats output

-5. Runs algorithm that communicates with the PSLSE (simulation):
+5. On Terminal 3.
+Run the algorithm that communicates with the PSLSE (simulation):
 ```console
 CAPI@Precis:~CAPIPrecis/00_bench$ make run-capi-sim
 ```

-##### Verbose run with stats output
+##### Option 2: Verbose run with stats output

-5. Runs algorithm that communicates with the PSLSE (simulation) printing out stats based on the responses received to the AFU-Control layer:
+5. On Terminal 3.
+Run the algorithm that communicates with the PSLSE (simulation) printing out stats based on the responses received to the AFU-Control layer:
 ```console
 CAPI@Precis:~CAPIPrecis/00_bench$ make run-capi-sim-verbose
 ```